by Adam Brown BScPT MClScPT FCAMPT

 For many patients this has been an extremely difficult time.
 While the rest of the world was focused on the immediate crisis of controlling spread and managing the acute disease, these patients were feeling as though they were being forgotten.
 In many cases health care workers didn’t believe them, and at the best of times, doctors were uncertain how to help.

 Early in the COVID-19 pandemic, it was difficult or impossible to access testing.
-This has resulted in many patients who are suffering from COVID Long Haulers, while having never received a positive COVID test.
+This has resulted in many Long Haulers who have never received a positive COVID test.
 This has created further complications for patients who want diagnostic clarity and access to healthcare resources that are only available through research studies that require proof of COVID infection.

 Over the last few months, awareness of Long COVID (also known in the medical community as “Post COVID Syndrome” or “Post Acute Sequelae of COVID-19” ‘PASC’) has improved slowly.
 But understanding of the condition is still limited.